Arello-Mobile/Moxy/README.md

   compile 'com.arello-mobile:moxy-android:1.3.3'
 }
 ```
-If you planing to use AppCompat, then you can use `MvpAppCompatActivity` and `MvpAppCompatFragment`.
+If you are planing to use AppCompat, then you can use `MvpAppCompatActivity` and `MvpAppCompatFragment`.
 Then add this:
 ```groovy
 dependencies {
   ...